AtharvaGokhale95/Python_Practice_DataScience/README.md

     1. Create a instance of a class and then call the method: object.method(parameters)
     2. Directly using the Class name: Class.method(object, parameters)

+2. Parameter - Variable in the function definition , Arguement - The actual value passed to the function

 Following are the key take-away from the solutions: